-- · It meets your password requirements
+- · Contains 4-8 digits

-- · Is different from the extension
+- Is different from the extension

 - Is different from the default system password

-- · Does not consist of consecutive numbers
+- Does not consist of consecutive numbers

-- · Does not consist of a repetition of the same digit
+- Does not consist of a repetition of the same digit

 To check extension security,

 1. Select the security characteristics you want to check in the Show field group.